ppy/osu-wiki/news/2025/2025-07-28-osucatch-world-cup-2025-concludes.md

 ## Statistics

 Who were the best players this tournament?
-The teams that had the most dominance over the competition during their run?
+The most dominant teams during their run?
 Let's take a look at some of the statistics from the whole tournament!

 ### Most valuable players